-The userdbadmin tool is a command-line tool that can be used to create and manage user databases for the BasicLoginModule.
-The userdbadmin uses a proprietary schema and can be pointed at any database.
-Using this tool, you can administer users who can be authenticated using Basic login modules.
+userdbadmin is a command-line tool that can be used to create and manage user databases for the BasicLoginModule.
+It uses a proprietary schema and can be pointed at any database.
+Using this tool, you can administer users who can be authenticated using basic login modules.
 Though the tool and BasicLoginModule work using various JDBC databases, it is still recommended that you use JDataStore which is shipped with VisiBroker.

-To facilitate the use of popular databases, the userdbadmin tool comes pre-configured to recognize database urls and to configure itself to use the appropriate drivers.
+To facilitate the use of popular databases, the userdbadmin tool comes pre-configured to recognize database URLs and to configure itself to use the appropriate drivers.